zance1054/SprinklerDroneProject/README.md

 Components:

+    Mobile Application, Web Application, A.I.
+Module, Flight Software

 Technologies:

     Tensorflow, Artificial intelligence, React, React Native, Javascript,  CSS, HTML

 ## Source Code
 ------------------------------------------------------------------------------------------------------------------

 All source code is available on our github repository:

     https://github.com/zance1054/SprinklerDroneProject

-Our code is seperated into folders corresponding directly to the components of the project specified above.
+Our code is separated into folders corresponding directly to the components of the project specified above.

 ## Contributors
 --------------------------